enel-gdh-educational/katacoda-scenarios/docker/part3/step1a.md

 Pros Docker Registry:
 - Team collaboration
 - Quality and reuse
-- Automate development: we can integrate images storage with pipelines and workflow development
+- Automate development: you can integrate images storage with pipelines and workflow development
 - Secure docker images: you can use a private docker registry and limit the access to your docker image